2 Ingredient Banana Pancake Recipe

 This site contains affiliate links.
 Please see Policies for more information.

 Our healthy 2 Ingredient Banana Pancake recipe is so easy to make and tastes delicious!
-Our banana egg pancakes are an easy protein filled breakfast recipe that you and your whole family will love!
+These banana and egg pancakes are an easy protein filled breakfast recipe that you and your family will love!

 We all love the memories that happen while enjoying pancakes on the weekend or slower moving weekday mornings.
-Next time you are in the kitchen ready to whip up a batch of your regular pancakes, choose our flavorful and healthy 2 Ingredient Banana Pancake recipe instead!
+Next time you are in the kitchen looking for a new breakfast recipe, I hope you’ll try some more favorites: Banana Oatmeal Bars, Egg Free Pancakes, or this French Toast Casserole.

 Ingredients: